wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

 cd docker-compose-radarr-sonarr-jackett-transmission
 ```

-Then it is time to start the containers (--detach is for starting in the background):
+Then it is time to start the containers
+* --compatibility is to convert deploy keys in v3 files to their non-Swarm equivalent
+* --detach is for starting in the background)
 ```
-docker-compose up --detach
+docker-compose --compatibility up --detach
 ```

 It should start pulling the containers like so: